CarbonPackages/Carbon.Navigation/README.md

 # NodeTypes

 All Node Types are marked as abstract.
 So you have to include them as supertypes if you want to use them.
-You can read more about Node Type definition [here](https://neos.readthedocs.io/en/stable/CreatingASite/NodeTypes/NodeTypeDefinition.html).
+You can read more about Node Type definition [here][nodetypedefinition].

 ## `Carbon.Navigation:NotInMenu`

 Hide the property `_hiddenInIndex`.
-Defined in [NodeTypes.NotInMenu.yaml](Configuration/NodeTypes.NotInMenu.yaml)
+Defined in [NodeTypes.NotInMenu.yaml]

 ## `Carbon.Navigation:HideSeo`

 Turn off all type of SEO properties.
-Defined in [NodeTypes.HideSeo.yaml](Configuration/NodeTypes.HideSeo.yaml)
+Defined in [NodeTypes.HideSeo.yaml]

 ## `Carbon.Navigation:RedirectToParentPage`

 (Only in the live context) Redirect the user to the parent page.
-Defined in [NodeTypes.RedirectToParentPage.yaml](Configuration/NodeTypes.RedirectToParentPage.yaml) and [ToParentPage.fusion](Resources/Private/Fusion/Redirect/ToParentPage.fusion)
+Defined in [NodeTypes.RedirectToParentPage.yaml] and [ToParentPage.fusion]

 ## `Carbon.Navigation:RedirectToFirstChildPage`

 (Only in the live context) Redirect the user to the first child page, if available.
 If not, the user gets redirected to the parent page.
-Defined in [NodeTypes.RedirectToFirstChildPage.yaml](Configuration/NodeTypes.RedirectToFirstChildPage.yaml) and [ToFirstChildPage.fusion](Resources/Private/Fusion/Redirect/ToFirstChildPage.fusion)
+Defined in [NodeTypes.RedirectToFirstChildPage.yaml] and [ToFirstChildPage.fusion]

 ## `Carbon.Navigation:References`

 Insert a property called `navigationreferences`.
 It is handy if you want to create a navigation and wants to let the editor to choose which documents should be included.
 However, you can also pass a custom collection to the Fusion prototype.
-Defined in [NodeTypes.References.yaml](Configuration/NodeTypes.References.yaml) and [References.fusion](Resources/Private/Fusion/References/References.fusion)
+Defined in [NodeTypes.References.yaml] and [References.fusion]

 # Menu Fusion prototypes

-You can edit the default behavior of each fusion prototype in your [Settings.yaml](Configuration/Settings.yaml).
+You can edit the default behavior of each fusion prototype in your [Settings.yaml].
 You can set the configuration via Settings.yaml or directly in the corresponding Fusion prototype.
 The Setting is here to provide an easy way to change some basics without writing Fusion code.
 If you don't have any entries, no markup at all gets rendered.
 No more empty `<ul>` anymore!

 ## Properties for all menu prototypes